aiven/aiven-docs/docs/platform/howto/vpc-peering-aws.md

 1. Go to **My Account** and make note of your account ID.

-1. Go to the VPC service to find the VPC that you want to connect and copy the ID for that VPC.
+1. Go to the VPC service to find the VPC to connect and copy its ID.

 1. In [Aiven Console](https://console.aiven.io/), select **VPCs** from the sidebar on the **Services** page.